webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 3. When the inverter is operating in battery charging mode, DC is being supplied to your batteries and also to run any DC loads at the same time.
 Battery voltage and charging amperage being supplied by the unit is indicated on the overview page viewable by pushing "esc".

 ## Inverter operation:

+Inverter should not be turned on if SOC is below 45%.

 The inverter converts DC energy from the batteries into 120 volt AC household type current for operation of small appliances.
 Small TVs, radios, blenders, mixers are usually fine.
 Except for brief periods, operation of the microwave, air conditioning, heat gun, water heater and other high load devices is only recommended when engine or portable generator is running.
 Their loads are extremely high and rapid discharge of the batteries will result.